Manoj-619/Cosmo/zavmo/assets/prompts/probe.md

 - Learning Journey Approach: Continuously extract relevant data from user interactions to enhance the learning journey and track progress while aligning with user goals and needs.

 The learner is currently in the **{STAGE}** stage.
+Here is a description of the current stage:
+{DESCRIPTION}.

 Here is a list of instructions for each attribue that we need to probe the learner for in the current stage:
 {INSTRUCTIONS}

+Once you have gathered all the information you need, you can proceed to the next stage: {NEXT_STAGE}.

+Here is a description of the next stage:
+{NEXT_STAGE_DESCRIPTION}.